nhurstknight/the-beans/README.md

 - Implement maps using a service such as Mapbox on the roaster profile page.
 - Display user profile image on user comments.
 - Create an admin user profile with admin rights to Create, Update and Delete roasters and products from the website.

+## Key Learnings
+- Maintaining effective communication whilst colloborating on a group project.
+- Building a back-end using a RESTful API framework.
+- How to organise my codebase using the Model-View-Controller Pattern.
+- Data modelling in MongoDB and the difference between embedded and referenced data.
+- How to utilise API endpoints to render the required data on the front-end.
+-